christian-posta/christian-posta.github.io/_posts/2016-05-20-message-durability-in-activemq-5-x.md

 ![amq persistent flow](/images/activemq-durable/amq-persistent.png)

 For "non-persistent" sends, the flow is different.
-We send in a "fire and forget" mode.
-The main producer thread does not get blocked and any ACK or other response happens asynchronously on the ActiveMQ Connection Transport thread:
+The producer sends a "fire and forget" message.
+The main producer thread does not get blocked and any ACK or other response happens asynchronously on the ActiveMQ Connection Transport thread.
+On the broker side, messages stay in memory until they're dispatched.
+If memory begins to fill, we will try to spool them to disk in a temporary storage location.
+These messages would not be reconstituted in the event of a broker failover or restart and therefor would be lost.

 * Producer sends message
 * Producer continues on with its thread and does not block